PrestaShop/prestashop-specs/content/1.7/back-office/shop-parameters/contact/stores/stores-listing.md

 - Shop name

 This field is mandatory, when hovered on the "Shop name" shows the message: "Displayed in emails and page titles."
+If the field is not filled out, when trying to save will show the message: "field Shop name is required."

 - Shop email

 This field is mandatory, when hovered on the "Shop email" shows the message: "Displayed in emails sent to customers."
+If the field is not filled out, when trying to save will show the message: "field Shop email is required."

 - Registration number